The Debris of the "Last Major Merger" is Dynamically Young: Recent Merger Simulation

 \subsection{Choice of Recent Merger}

 We chose the merger event represented by the blue circle at the top of Figure \ref{fig:mergers} to be our recent radial merger event for comparison with the observed data, as well as the ancient radial merger event.
 The mass of this merger event is much larger than expected for the VRM or the GSE, and is about half the mass of the LMC.
-This could influence the rate at which phase-mixing occurs in its host galaxy by substantial introducing disequilibrium into its host galaxy.
+This will increase the rate at which phase-mixing occurs in its host galaxy by substantial introducing disequilibrium into its host galaxy \citep{Donlon2020}.
 We also expect a more massive progenitor to experience more dynamical friction than a less massive progenitor, which could radialize the orbit of the massive progenitor more than would be expected for a less massive progenitor.
 However, the large mass of this recent radial merger has one major advantage: because it has a large number of star particles, we do not need to upsample this merger event like we did the ancient merger event.

 We computed the causticality of this radial merger event in an identical way to the ancient merger event, using 8 mock solar regions.
-The causticality of the recent merger event are shown in Figure \ref{fig:c_recent_ancient} compared to the causticalities of the ancient merger event and the observed data.
+The causticality of the recent merger event is shown in Figure \ref{fig:causticality} compared to the causticalities of the ancient merger event and the observed data.

-The causticality of the recent merger event drops much more rapidly than the causticality of the ancient merger event; the causticality of the recent radial merger event agrees with the causticality of the observed data a little over 0.5 Gyr since the time of collision (however, in Appendix \ref{app:bg} we show that this is probably a slight underestimate of the collision time).
+The causticality of the recent merger event drops much more rapidly than the causticality of the ancient merger event; the causticality of the recent radial merger event agrees with the causticality of the observed data a little over 0.5 Gyr since the time of collision (however, in Appendix \ref{app:bg} we show that this is probably an underestimate of the collision time, especially because of the large mass of this merger's progenitor).
 This implies that the progenitor of the local caustics could have collided with the MW disk as recently as within the last Gyr.

 While the very massive progenitor of the recent radial merger may artificially accelerate the phase mixing of its debris for the reasons listed above, the increased rate of phase-mixing for the recent radial merger is consistent with the ideas from Section \ref{sec:phase_mixing_rates} that a more recent radial merger will phase mix more quickly.